robackem/Cavefish-SV/README.md

 pandas       2.2.2
 scipy        1.13.1
 ```
-(program run from a conda environment, see https://github.com/kr-colab/diploSHIC/tree/master for tips on installation)
+(program run from a conda environment, see https://github.com/kr-colab/diploSHIC/tree/master for tips on installation and additional information on the use of the different commands within diploSHIC described below)

 ### Step 1: Make simulated dataset using discoal